coding-1ab/modpack-season-2/mods/CreateDragonPlus/MODPACK_README.md

 `Bulk Ending` recipe is the recipe of Fan Bulk Sanding.
 It has similar format as the recipe of Create, with type `create_dragons_plus:ending`.
 ### Bulk Sanding (Require Quicksand Mod)
 `Bulk Sanding` recipe is the recipe of Fan Bulk Sanding.
 It has similar format as the recipe of Create, with type `create_dragons_plus:sanding`.

 `Bulk Sanding` supports every Sand Paper Polishing recipe.

+`Bulk Sanding` supports de-oxidizing Oxidizables and unwaxing Waxables automatically by using Corresponding inverse datamap of NeoForge.
+There recipes will also be added to `Sandpaper Sanding`.

+`Bulk Sanding` supports polishing certain blocks to polished block automatically by identifying the item id.
+There recipes will also be added to `Sandpaper Sanding`.
+If a block shouldn't be applicable for this situation, add block to **block tag** `create_dragons_plus:not_applicable_for_polishing`.

 ### Compat with Create: Garnished
 `Bulk Coloring` and `Bulk Freezing` supports all Fan processing recipes of Create: Garnished.